DarrylGamroth/StaticKV.jl/README.md

 ### Get Callbacks

-Get callbacks are executed when `getkey` is called and allow you to transform the raw stored value before it's returned to the caller:
+Get callbacks are executed when `getindex` is called and allow you to transform the raw stored value before it's returned to the caller:

-- Executed during: `getkey(obj, key_name)`
+- Executed during: `getindex(obj, key_name)`
 - Input: The actual stored value
 - Output: The transformed value returned to the caller
 - Common uses: Masking sensitive data, formatting values, applying transformations, computing derived values

 ### Set Callbacks

-Set callbacks are executed when `setkey!` is called and allow you to transform or validate input values before they're stored:
+Set callbacks are executed when `setindex!` is called and allow you to transform or validate input values before they're stored:

-- Executed during: `setkey!(obj, key_name, value)`
+- Executed during: `setindex!(obj, key_name, value)`
-- Input: The value provided to `setkey!`
+- Input: The value provided to `setindex!`
 - Output: The transformed value that will be stored
 - Common uses: Validation, normalization, type conversion, enforcement of business rules

 ### Callback Order and Flow

-1. When setting a key (`setkey!`):
+1. When setting a key (`setindex!`):
    - The set callback is applied first to transform the input value
    - The transformed value is then stored in the key
    - The timestamp is updated

-2. When getting a key (`getkey`):
+2. When getting a key (`getindex`):
    - The raw stored value is retrieved
    - The get callback is applied to transform the value
    - The transformed value is returned